yigit/chicory/android-tests/README.md

-This is a Android project designed to run Chicory tests on device.
+This is an Android project designed to run Chicory tests on device.

 Since Chicory uses maven and Android doesn't have official maven support, we cannot make Android testing part of the main build.